Ariel Miranda throws seven scoreless innings, leads Mariners’ win

 The Mariners provided him plenty of run support.
 It started with the most important hitter in the lineup breaking out of a mini-slump.

-Robinson Cano came into the game, hitting just .212 (11 for 52 with a .608 on-base plus slugging percentage on the season.
+Robinson Cano came into the game, hitting just .212 (11 for 52) with a .608 on-base plus slugging percentage on the season.
 Over his past six games, he was hitting .174 (4 for 23) with just one extra-base hit.
-He was expanding the strike zone and swinging at pitches he normally takes and rolling them for easy ground balls with off-balance swings.
-Cano had put in early extra work over the weekend to re-find his approach and swing.
+He was expanding the strike zone and swinging at pitches he normally takes, rolling them for easy ground balls with off-balance swings.

+“Of all the guys, he probably gets a little anxious at times,” Servais said.
+“He wants to do it too bad instead of letting the pitcher come to him and getting his pitch to hit.”

+Cano put in early extra work over the weekend to re-find his approach and swing.

+“I’ve been feeling good the whole year,” Cano said.
+“I always go through that during the season where you have some tough at-bats and stuff.
+But today was good and I was able to put a good swing on it.”

-And in the first inning, facing Marlins starter Tom Koehler, Cano blistered a 1-2 changeup that Koehler left over the middle of the plate, sending a screaming line drive into the stands in deep right center.
+In the first inning, facing Marlins starter Tom Koehler, Cano blistered a 1-2 changeup that Koehler left over the middle of the plate, sending a screaming line drive into the stands in deep right center.
 It was a prodigious homer that MLB Statcast measured at 441 feet.

 Cano hadn’t even finished his elaborate celebratory handshakes with his teammates in the Mariners dugout when the familiar, yet frightening sound of Nelson Cruz making solid contact with a baseball interrupted the party.

-Cruz followed with a blast of his own, a shot deep over the wall in dead-center that statcast measured at 410 feet — thought it seemed farther.
+Cruz followed with a blast of his own, a shot deep over the wall in dead center that Statcast measured at 410 feet — thought it seemed farther.

-The Mariners continued to add on.
-Leonys Martin led off the fourth inning with a single and later scored on Jarrod Dyson’s soft liner that landed on the left-field line and went for a double.

-Cano missed his second two-run homer of the game by inches, slicing a line drive to left-center that hit about six inches below the top of the wall.
-He had to settle for an RBI that made it 5-0.
+“Robbie crushed that ball and Cruzie said he didn’t get it all, but that’s Nelson Cruz,” Servais said.
+“Obviously, it’s great to see those guys pick it up and get it going.
+That’s what drives the train is the middle of our lineup.
+Hopefully we can get them in a nice consistent rhythm.
+That would be great for us.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.